 Virtru's DLP rules can trigger several different actions when matching content is detected in an email.
 These actions are defined below.

-An Ignore rule will take no noticeable action on an outgoing email.
+A Log Only rule will take no noticeable action on an outgoing email.
 If the email is being sent unencrypted, the rule will have no effect at all.
-If the email is sent encrypted, however, any Ignore rules triggered by that email will be logged in that email's Validation Report in the Virtru Dashboard.
+If the email is sent encrypted, however, any Log Only rules triggered by that email will be logged in that email's Validation Report in the Virtru Dashboard.

-Ignore rules cannot be used to override or create exceptions to other rules; they simply do not take an action.
-For example, a rule set to ignore the Social Security number 123-45-6789 will not prevent that sequence from being flagged by another SSN rule.
+Log Only rules cannot be used to override or create exceptions to other rules; they simply do not take an action.
+For example, a rule set to "Log Only" the Social Security number 123-45-6789 will not prevent that sequence from being flagged by another SSN rule.

 A rule set to Warn will trigger an alert to the end user when they click "Send".
 The warning dialog will show the offending content, pointing out the rule(s) that triggered the content to be flagged.
 The end user has the option to either send the message encrypted ("Protect & Send"), or disregard the warning and send unencrypted ("Send Anyway").